xPhynz/Debloat-Android-GUIDE/README.md

 # DE-BLOAT YOUR ANDROID [ROOT]

-In this repository, I want to share ways to optimize your smartphone, which will greatly help improve your device's battery, save RAM, and so on.
+In this guide, I want to share ways to optimize your smartphone, which will greatly help improve your device's battery, save RAM, and so on.

 ## REQUIREMENTS AND PREPARATION